How hard drives and ssd die in time

 wbadminBackup is something that many people do not think about, but nowadays it is easier than ever to make it.
 In general, the best backup strategy corresponds to three copies of your data.
 The first is what you use on your computer every day.

 The second is a local copy that you keep on a backup drive, which can be an external hard drive or a NAS box.
-Windows 10 has a built-in feature called "Backup" that will automatically back up your computer (Settings> Update & Security> Backup).
-There are also many other third-party tools for backup.
-Alternatively, you can manually back up your personal files and folders on a daily or weekly basis .
+The have a built-in feature called "Backup" that will automatically back up your computer (Settings> Update & Security> Backup).
+There are also many other third-party tools to back up.
+Alternatively, you can manually copy your personal files and folders on a daily or weekly basis.

 So far you only have two copies of your data in the same place, for example in your home, and if there is a fire or flood in your home both disks will be destroyed at the same time.
 This is why an "offsite" backup is a great idea.

 The easiest solution is to use a cloud backup service.
-If you're concerned about privacy, you can encrypt backups before uploading them to the cloud to prevent your service provider or third parties from seeing your data.
-Be careful because if you lose the code s, you also lose the backups.
+If you are concerned about privacy, you can encrypt your backups before uploading them to the cloud to prevent a service provider or third party from viewing your data.
+Be careful because if you lose the encryption code, you also lose the backups.

 Three copies of your data stored in different media and geographical locations should be enough to prevent the loss of your data.
 We do not go to the fourth because in the end you will call us schizophrenics.